cutwater/FlaskWorkshop/docs/flask-templates.rst

 ============

-HTML is a simple code that is interpreted by your web browser - such as Chrome, Firefox or Safari - to display a webpage for the user.
+HTML is a simple code that is interpreted by your web browser - such as Chrome, Firefox or Safari - to display a web-page for the user.

 HTML stands for "HyperText Markup Language". *HyperText* means it's a type of text that supports hyperlinks between pages. *Markup* means we have taken a